Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Simulating Multiple Tidal Encounters

 In both full and partial TDEs, the mass fallback rate $\dot M$ onto the SMBH depends on the distribution of the orbital energy, $\md M/\md E$, within the debris tail bound to the SMBH \citep{Rees_1988, Evans_TDE_1989, Phinney_1989,Guillochon_2013},

-The energy distribution in the debris, and thus $\dot M$, depend sensitively on the mass and age of the star as well on its pre-disruption orbital properties \citep[e.g,][]{Law-Smith2019, Law-Smith2020}.
-Hydrodynamic simulations are required to handle both the fluid dynamics within the debris tail and the gravitational interaction with the surviving core \citep{2008ApJ...679.1385R,2009ApJ...695..404R,Ramirez-Ruiz_2009,Lodato_2009, Coughlin_2019, Miles_2020}.
+The energy distribution in the debris and thus $\dot M$ depend sensitively on the mass and age of the star, as well on its predisruption orbital properties \citep[e.g,][]{Law-Smith2019, Law-Smith2020}.
+Hydrodynamic simulations are required to handle both the fluid dynamics within the debris tail and the gravitational interaction with the surviving core \citep{2008ApJ...679.1385R,2009ApJ...695..404R,Lodato_2009,Ramirez-Ruiz_2009, Coughlin_2019, Miles_2020}.
 The structure of the surviving star is also strongly deformed, which governs its behavior in subsequent encounters.
-Hydrodynamic simulations have to be employed to model the star's response to mass loss \citep{MacLeod_spoon_2013, Ryu_2020c}, tidal excitation which deposits energy to the stellar interior \citep{Li_2013, Manukian_2013}, and the re-accretion of marginally bound material as the star recedes from the pericenter to a region with a weaker tidal field \citep{2005Icar..175..248F,Guillochon_planet_2011,2011ApJ...731..128A}.
+Hydrodynamic simulations have to be employed to model the star's response to mass loss \citep{MacLeod_spoon_2013, Ryu_2020c}, tidal excitation that deposits energy to the stellar interior \citep{Li_2013, Manukian_2013}, and the re-accretion of marginally bound material as the star recedes from the pericenter to a region with a weaker tidal field \citep{2005Icar..175..248F,2011ApJ...731..128A,Guillochon_planet_2011}.
 In this work, our simulations focus on the evolution of the star's structure following a series of tidal encounters.

 We follow the approach of \cite{Liu2023} and \citet{Law-Smith2019,Law-Smith2020} to simulate a sun-like star over multiple orbits.
-The initial density profiles of a sun-like star are modeled with the Modules for Experiments in Stellar Astrophysics \citep[\mesa;][]{Paxton_mesa_2011}, using the same setup presented in \citet{Law-Smith2019}.
-As an outcome the stellar radius $R$ is 1.03\,$\Rsun$ at an age of 44.5\,Gyr.
-The profile is then mapped to a 3D adaptive-mesh refinement (AMR) hydrodynamics code \flash\ \citep{Fryxell_FLASH_2000}.
+The initial density profiles of a sun-like star are modeled with the Modules for Experiments in Stellar Astrophysics \citep[\mesa, version r23.05.1;][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}, using the same setup presented in \citet{Law-Smith2019}.
+As an outcome, the stellar radius $R$ is 1.03\,$\Rsun$ at an age of 44.5\,Gyr.
+The profile is then mapped to a 3D adaptive mesh refinement hydrodynamics code \flash\ \citep{Fryxell_FLASH_2000}.
 The adiabatic index of the gas is $\Gamma=5/3$.
-We adopt a $10^6\,\Msun$ SMBH, but the results are scalable to other $\mbh$.
-The major difference in the setups from \citet{Liu2023} and \citet{Law-Smith2019, Law-Smith2020} is the much smaller domain size adopted (100\,$\Rsun$ v.s.
-1000\,$\Rsun$).
+We adopt a $10^6\,\Msun$ SMBH but the results are scalable to other $\mbh$.
+The major difference from the setups of \citet{Liu2023} and \citet{Law-Smith2019, Law-Smith2020} is the much smaller domain size adopted (100\,$\Rsun$ versus 1000\,$\Rsun$).
 Our zoom-in simulations prioritize the resolution within the star at the expense of not modeling the extended tidal tails.